emqx/emqx-docs/en_US/advanced/relup.md

 By using the hot upgrade feature, users can quickly and safely upgrade the EMQX in the production environment, and avoid the decrease in system availability caused by restarting the service.

-::: tip
+:::tip
-Currently EMQX for Windows and MacOSX does not support hot upgrade feature.
+Currently, EMQX for Windows and MacOSX does not support hot upgrade.
 :::

 :::